The BSN to DNP pathway offers a course for nurses with a BSN or generalist MSN degree to achieve the highest level of

 - International applicants have additional admissions requirements.

 A competitive candidate for admission has the following at the time of application:

 - BSN GPA of 3.25 or higher;

 - Active membership in a national nursing organization (preferably in applicant’s practice area);

 - Exhibiting leadership behaviors in a nursing practice setting (mentoring other nurses, participating in unit or hospital-based leadership teams, engaged in practice change and evidence-based practice projects);

 - A clinical certification, or on pathway to obtaining one or more certifications;

 Candidates with generalist MSN degrees (CNL, nursing education, informatics, etc.) should apply to the BSN-to-DNP pathway.
 Enrolling students may petition to transfer up to 12 credits from their prior MSN degree to the DNP.

 Students applying for or enrolled in either DNP or PhD programs may apply for the Virginia Doctoral Nursing Student Loan Assistance Repayment Program administered by UVA.
-Full-time doctoral students are eligible to borrow up to $25,000 per year during the coursework phase of their programs (years 1 and 2), loans that are cancelled if a full-time teaching position at a public or private nursing program in Virginia for four years (two years of teaching for each year of loan) is assumed after graduation.
+Full-time doctoral students are eligible to borrow up to $25,000 per year during the coursework phase of their programs (years 1 and 2), loans that are canceled if a full-time teaching position at a public or private nursing program in Virginia for four years (two years of teaching for each year of loan) is assumed after graduation.